 Step 5.
 In this step, all the results after scanning will be displayed on the left, click the videos you want to retrieve and click "Recover".

 Method #3.
-Retrieve Permanently Deleted Videos from Android SD card via AnyRecover
+Retrieve Permanently Deleted Videos from Android SD card with Computer via AnyRecover

 If the video that you are looking for was saved on an SD card rather than the internal storage of your phone, then you will need a different tactic to retrieve the data.
 For this, I recommend the AnyRecover tool.